tomelam/spec/README.md

 - **Spacing**: Use two spaces for indentation.
 No tabs.
 - **Naming**: Keep variable and method names concise but descriptive. `index` and `callback` are preferable to `i` and `fn`.
 - **Comments**: Significant changes and new methods should be annotated with comments.
-- **Performance**: Don't overuse abstractions or slow down critical code to add a feature of marginal utility.
 - **Lint**: Make sure that your changes pass [JavaScript Lint](http://javascriptlint.com/).
-To check the source code for problems, you can run `jsl -conf jsl.conf` from the command line.
+A configuration file is included in the repository; to check the source code for problems, run `jsl -conf jsl.conf`.

 ### Contributors